 Long Life, Large Legacy - Orville Rogers

-At 101 years old, Orville Rodgers will tell you that he has been blessed many times throughout his life.
+At 101 years old, Orville Rodgers would have told you that he had been blessed many times throughout his life.

-“I never asked for fame, fortune or a long life, but God has blessed me with all three,” he said recently while visiting our office in downtown Dallas.
+“I never asked for fame, fortune or a long life, but God has blessed me with all three,” he said during a visit at our office in downtown Dallas.